Search Engine Classification into Categories

 The Value of Categories

-A Search Engine Classification into Categories helps us find specific pieces of information more quickly by letting us organize that information in meaningful ways, and letting us identify the categories that the information belongs within so that we can search through that information classified into categories.
+A Search Engine Classification into Categories helps us find specific pieces of information more quickly by organizing that information in meaningful ways and identifying the categories that the information belongs within to search through that information classified.

 There are different styles of categorizing information, which can vary from person to person.
-Some may use a single-tier categorization scheme.
-Others might prefer a more complex, hierarchical categorization scheme using “parent” categories which may have one or more “child” categories.
+For example, some may use a single-tier categorization scheme.
+Others might prefer a more complex, hierarchical categorization scheme using “parent” categories with one or more “child” categories.

-We see a lot of different categorization methods on many different websites for pages, products, and services.
-There are times when it can be helpful to organize information that may be found in those different categorizations into a single unified categorization scheme.
+We see many different categorization methods on many different websites for pages, products, and services.
+Therefore, there are times when it can be helpful to organize information that may be found in those different categorizations into a single unified categorization scheme.

-For example, shoppers using a search engine to find a specific product might attempt to process data about products from multiple merchants, each with their own categorization scheme.
-Attempting to serve that information in search results to millions of customers means finding a way to finding some way of handling those different categories from different merchants.
+For example, shoppers using a search engine to find a specific product might attempt to process data about products from multiple merchants, each with its own categorization scheme.
+Attempting to serve that information in search results to millions of customers means finding a way to finding a way of handling those different categories from different merchants.

 Examples of Search Engine Classification Contexts

-The patent filing primarily focuses upon an example in the context of a product classification system, but the techniques described are applicable to any context in which things that have already been categorized in one domain are assigned to categories in another domain.
+The patent filing primarily focuses upon an example in the context of a product classification system.
+Still, the techniques described applying to any context in which things that have already been categorized in one domain are assigned to categories in another domain.

-Source categories are the original categories of products or services or things on the original pages, and target categories are the classification that has been created to fit into the larger system that aggregates the source categories.
+Source categories are the original categories of products or services or things on the original pages.
+Target categories are the classification that has been created to fit into the larger system that aggregates the source categories.
 Here are some other contexts where this method can be used:

 Job sites have their own classification system.
 To build a larger job site, which includes listings from multiple job sites, there needs to be a way of creating a larger categorization scheme, which may use the source categories from the original sites as a factor in determining the target categories that each job listing will go into in the site aggregating the others.

-Likewise, sites that include a lot of documents classified into different categories, which could be listed in a site that includes documents from many different sites, may use the original categories in the creation of new categories for the larger site.
+Likewise, sites that include a lot of documents classified into different categories, which could be listed in a site that includes documents from many different sites, may use the original categories to create new categories for the larger site.

 So, advertisements categorized by advertisers could use those source categories to assign the advertisements to target categories.
-Web pages (or search queries) that have been categorized based on one or more source schemes, could use the source categories associated with the web pages or queries to assign target categories to them.
+Likewise, web pages (or search queries) categorized based on one or more source schemes could use the source categories associated with the web pages or queries to assign target categories to them.

 User Tagging of Events, Photos, etc.

-A number of sites now allow computer users to categorize items (events, photos, etc.) by assigning tags to them.
-These tagging systems don’t usually require any particular tagging scheme, but allows those users the flexibility to develop their own classifications (or source categories).
+Many sites now allow computer users to categorize items (events, photos, etc.) by assigning tags to them.
+These tagging systems don’t usually require any particular tagging scheme but allow users to develop their own classifications (or source categories).

 There may be some benefits imposing a unified tagging scheme (target categories) on these items that have been tagged by a diverse and non-uniform set of taggers.